aws-samples/aws-elemental-media-services-factory/docs/INSTALL.md

 ## Basic setup

-1. If you choose to self-host the media `mediafunctions.zip` file [located here](../bin/mediafunctions.zip), you should first follow the guide to [update the CFn template to point to the correct S3 bucket location](#updating-s3-bucket).
-Otherwise you may skip this step.
+1. Go to [the S3 console](http://console.aws.amazon.com/s3).
+Create a bucket called `awsmediafunctions`.
+2. In the newly-created bucket, upload the `mediafunctions.zip` file [located here](../bin/mediafunctions.zip).
+The bucket's permissions do not need to be public, this can be kept as a private file in your account alone.
-2. Go to [the CloudFormation console](http://console.aws.amazon.com/cloudformation) and click "Create Stack".
+3. Go to [the CloudFormation console](http://console.aws.amazon.com/cloudformation) and click "Create Stack".
-3. Upload the [CloudFormation template](../bin/CFnTemplate.yaml) that this library provides, click "Next".
+4. Upload the [CloudFormation template](../bin/CFnTemplate.yaml) that this library provides, click "Next".
-4. Choose a name for your new Stack, click "Next"
+5. Choose a name for your new Stack, click "Next"
-5. Skip the next page, click "Next"
+6. Skip the next page, click "Next"
-6. Check the checkbox to "Acknowledge that AWS CloudFormation might create IAM resources with custom names", click "Create".
+7. Check the checkbox to "Acknowledge that AWS CloudFormation might create IAM resources with custom names", click "Create".
 Wait for the CloudFormation template to be executed and for it to create resources.
-7. Go to the [AWS Step Functions console](https://console.aws.amazon.com/states), click on the newly created Step Function and then click "Start Execution".
+8. Go to the [AWS Step Functions console](https://console.aws.amazon.com/states), click on the newly created Step Function and then click "Start Execution".
-8. A dialog will pop up, prompting you to enter a name and JSON data for the execution.
+9. A dialog will pop up, prompting you to enter a name and JSON data for the execution.
 It is not necessary to give the execution a name, but it is important to seed the JSON content with a "name" field.
 This will be the string that Step Functions uses as a prefix for the different named resources created inside MediaLive, MediaPackage and Systems Manager.
 The final JSON will look something like:
 ```
 {
     "name": "MyMediaFunctions"